 That all changed on September 29, 1915, when a massive hurricane swept in from the Caribbean.
 In Frenier, where Julia lived, the storm surge rose 13 feet, and the winds howled at 125 miles an hour.
 Many of the townsfolk sought refuge in the railroad depot, which collapsed and killed 25 people.
 Altogether, close to 300 people in Louisiana died, with almost 60 in Frenier and Ruddock alone.
 When the storm cleared on October 1, Frenier, Ruddock, and Napton had been entirely destroyed—homes flattened, buildings demolished, and miles of railway tracks washed away.
 One of the few survivors later described how he’d clung to an upturned cypress tree and shut his ears against the screams of those drowning in the swamp.

-After I visited the swamp earlier this year and heard Julia Brown's story, I got curious about separating fact from fiction.
+After I visited the swamp in 2016 and heard Julia Brown's story, I got curious about separating fact from fiction.
 It turns out Julia Brown was a real person: Census records suggest she was born Julia Bernard in Louisiana around 1845, then married a laborer named Celestin Brown in 1880.
 About 20 years later, the federal government gave her husband a 40-acre homestead plot to farm, property that likely passed on to Julia after her husband’s death around 1914.

 There’s even one newspaper account from 1915 that describes Brown's funeral on the day of the storm.
 In the words of the New Orleans Times-Picayune from October 2, 1915 (warning: offensive language ahead):

 Bloody Mary, however, doesn’t think Brown laid any kind of curse on the town.
-"Voodoo isn’t as much about curses as it is about healing," she says.
-The locals Mary has spoken to remember Julia as a beloved local healer, not a revengeful type.
-In fact, Mary suggests that Julia’s song may have been more warning to the townsfolk than a curse against them.
+“Voodoo isn’t as much about curses as it is about healing,” she said.
+The locals she has spoken to remember Julia as a beloved local healer, not a revengeful type.
+In fact, Mary suggested that Julia’s song may have been more warning to the townsfolk than a curse against them.
 Perhaps Brown even tried to perform an anti-storm ritual and was unable to stop the hurricane before it was too late.
-Whatever she did, Mary says it wasn’t out of malevolence.
+Whatever she did, Mary says, it wasn’t out of malevolence.
 And if she’s still in the swamp, you have less to fear from her than from the alligators.